dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

         /data/${i}.kaiju_out_krona.all.html /data/${i}
 done
 ```
-#### Generate krona html with output from genera respresenting atleast 1 percent of the total reads
+#### Generate krona html with output from genera at least 1 percent of the total reads
 ```
 for i in *kaiju_out_krona.1percenttotal.summary do